nekrasov-d/gabella/unit_tb/README.md

 Input file spec
 ---------------

-  - All vaues should be presented in 4 hex symbols, signed, little endian.
+  - All vaues should be presented in 4 or 6 hex symbols, signed, little endian.
-    ( 7fff -- max possible value, 8000 -- min possible value ).
+    ( 7fff / 7fffff -- max possible value, 8000 / 800000 -- min possible value ).
   - Onle line -- one value
   - Number of lines is not limited